Our rights to life, liberty, property, and the pursuit of happiness

 Read more...

-On Sunday's Philosophy in Action Radio, I answered a question on infanticide after abortion.
+On last Sunday's episode of Philosophy in Action Radio, I answered a question on the value of studying theology.
 The question was:

 Download or Listen to My Full Answer: